virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 - `build`
 - `vds`

-Visit the [Containers by Groups](/reference/container-types/#containers-by-group) documentation page for more information.
+Actions are executed Visit the [Containers by Groups](/reference/container-types/#containers-by-group) documentation page for more information.

-For Docker containers the *nodeGroup* value is not predefined, therefore, it can vary depending on the image.
+For Docker containers the *nodeGroup* value is not predefined, therefore, it can be stated to any above value or your custom one.

-!!! note
-    > If you set all three parameters, the container selection would be executed in the following order: <b>*_nodeId -> nodeGroup -> nodeType_*</b>.

 ## All Containers By Type
 The `nodeType` parameter is applied to select all containers built upon the same software stacks.

 Visit the [Containers by Types](/reference/container-types/) documentation page to explore the provided containers listed by their type.

-Sync exec one by one.
-See [All Containers By Role](#all-containers-by-group) if you don't know your containers software type or it's not static.
+!!! note
+    > If you set all three parameters, the container selection would be executed in the following order: <b>*_nodeId -> nodeGroup -> nodeType_*</b>.